 Is there anyone who doesn’t love sweet potato fries?
-These skin-on wedges give an extra-crisp finish, and the smokiness of the paprika is the perfect foil for the potatoes’ natural sweetness.
-The aioli is pretty darn exciting too – who knew that, as well as making delicious meringues, aquafaba could be used to make a silky vegan mayonnaise?
+These skin-on sweet potato wedges have an extra-crisp finish, and the smokiness of the paprika is the perfect foil for their natural sweetness.
+The vegan aioli is pretty darn exciting too – who knew that, as well as making delicious meringues, aquafaba could be used to make a silky vegan mayonnaise?
 Garlic mayo was one of the things I’d missed the most since trying to follow a (mostly) vegan diet, and I’m really impressed by how similar this is to regular mayo.
 Any leftovers will keep for up to a week in the fridge (if you can resist devouring it before then), too.

 Ingredients (serves 2):

 For the aioli

 1 tbsp apple cider vinegar

 1 tsp Dijon mustard